Azara’s agouti sitting down

 • location icon

-Conservation Status
+Conservation status

 • Introduction

-Azara’s agouti are rodents from the order Rodentia.
+Azara’s agouti are rodents from the order “Rodentia”.

-The Azar’s agouti has speckled dark brown fur and a lighter underbelly.
+They have speckled dark brown fur and a lighter underbelly.
 They have five digits on their dextrous forepaws, and only three digits on their hind paws.

 Like all rodents, they have prominently large incisors, which are open rooted, meaning they grow continuously, throughout their lives.